-In connection with the Amendment No. 2 on Form 10-K/A filed by iBio, Inc. (the Company) with the Securities and Exchange Commission on the date hereof (the Report), I, Robert B. Kay, Executive Chairman of the Company, certify, pursuant to 18 U.S.C.
+In connection with Amendment No. 1 on Form 10-K/A to the Annual Report on Form 10-K for the year ended June 30, 2014 of iBio, Inc. (the Company) as filed with the Securities and Exchange Commission on the date hereof (the Report), I, Robert B. Kay, Executive Chairman of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:

-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/Robert B. Kay Robert B. Kay Executive Chairman (Principal Executive Officer)
+/s/ Robert B. Kay Robert B. Kay Executive Chairman (Principal Executive Officer)